Three-state coherent control using narrowband and passband sequences: Pulse sequence design

+As long as the pulse number exceeds three, we can design various shapes for the excitation profile in S-PB$N$ sequences, i.e., different widths of the flat top and two low excitation bottoms.
+Here, based on the shape of the excitation profile, we further subdivide and relabel them as the S-PB$N$X sequences, where $\mathrm{X}=\mathrm{a}, \mathrm{b}, \mathrm{c},\cdots$ corresponds to $M'_P=4,6,8,\cdots,2N-4$ and $M_P=2N-M'_P$ in Eqs.~(\ref{eqPB}).
+Figures~\ref{fig5}(b)-(e) show the excitation profiles for the S-PB$N$X sequences from $N=4$ to $N=7$.
+To quantify the robustness against the small error, we define the width of the high excitation region [$P^{(N)}_f(\epsilon)\geq0.999$], which reads

-where $\epsilon^{+}_h$ and $\epsilon^{-}_h$ are two solutions for the transition probability reaching the high excitation value $P^{(N)}=0.999$.
-In Figs.~\ref{fig5}(e)--(h), the widths $W_l$ and $W_h$ are displayed for different $\mathrm{PB}N\mathrm{X}$ sequences.
-For the same type of the PB sequence (such as Type a), the width of the high excitation region would become slightly narrower with the pulse number increasing, though there is the same equation $x_{N,4}=0$ for these sequences.
-For the same pulse number, the width of the high excitation region gets wider and wider, since more coefficients $x_{N,m}$ in Eqs.~(\ref{Npeq1}) are nullified.
-Besides, the long pulse sequence can provide more types of the excitation profiles, where the system can be completely excited only within a certain limited pulse area region as desired.
+where $\epsilon^{+}_h$ and $\epsilon^{-}_h$ are two solutions satisfying $P^{(N)}_f(\epsilon)=0.999$.
+In Figs.~\ref{fig5}(g)-(j), $W_l$ and $W_h$ are displayed for different types of S-PB$N$X sequences.
+For a certain type, e.g., the type `a', with the pulse number $N$ increasing, the low excitation width gradually enlarges in their excitation profiles.
+For the same pulse number, different types of seqeunces have different $W_l$ and $W_h$.
+Therefore, by solving different subequations in Eqs.~(\ref{eqPB}), we can make the system only excited within a specific pulse area region.